AriFordsham/GHCWiki/late-lam-lift.md

 The most current code is on the `wip/llf` branch.
 Usually, you can merge master into that with easy-to-resolve conflicts (eg in `DynFlags`).
 Sebastian Graf has rebased (sadly with not so easy-to-resolve conflicts) this branch in mid April 2018.
 After some debugging and fixups, it passes `./validate` \*without\* any of the llf-nr10-r6 flags set (see below) in [ 7bf030a](https://github.com/sgraf812/ghc/tree/7bf030a165a8aec51297add5a4261131db603e62).
 You can find further progress here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)

+In Sebastian's rebase, LLF is enabled at optimization levels 1 and higher in the below llf-nr10-r6 configuration.
+Anything contradictory below only applies to the dated `wip/llf` branch.

 By default, the LLF is not enabled.
 To enable it, use the flags found below in the llf-nr10-r6 section.
 If the LLF pass lifts out a function, it prepends the `llf_` prefix, so look for that in the Core.
 Also: there's `-ddump-llf` if you're desperate.
 The LLF happens after `SpecConstr` and before the late demand analysis (which is also off by default, cf `-flate-dmd-anal`).